-Trump to replace Homeland Security chief Kristi Noem with Markwayne Mullin
+Trump fires Homeland Security head Kristi Noem, names Mullin as replacement

 The announcement of Noem’s removal also comes as DHS continues to weather a partial government shutdown.

-Democrats have opposed approving new funding legislation for the department in response to several deadly shootings involving immigration agents under Noem’s leadership.
+Democrats have opposed approving new funding for the department in response to deadly shootings involving immigration agents under Noem’s leadership.

 Those shootings were brought up again this week during Noem’s appearances before judiciary committees in the Senate and House of Representatives.

-Democratic Representative Jamie Raskin, for instance, repeatedly accused Noem of launching a “smear campaign” against two US citizens shot to death during interactions with immigration agents: Renee Good and Alex Pretti.
+Democratic Representative Jamie Raskin, for instance, repeatedly accused Noem of launching a “smear campaign” against two US citizens shot dead during interactions with immigration agents: Renee Good and Alex Pretti.

 He also highlighted comments Noem made calling Good and Pretti “domestic terrorists“, despite evidence undercutting the administration’s depiction of the events leading to their deaths.